acem702/Lagos-liga/README.md

-# Futmob.io-News-App
+# About
 A football news and updates mobile/desktop web app built using ReactJS, Node, and Tailwind.css.
 Get real-time score updates for all live football matches. as well as full season calendar for fixtures and results.
+What's more is you can even get live match statistics along with lineups and real time events updates as well as previous head-to-head records.
+You can even check the leading goalscorers in all major football leagues and tournaments worlwide.
+Get access to all latest news and updates from the world of football.